633 W 5th Street #2890

 Finally, if the case goes to litigation, these damages might be awarded depending on the aggravating factors that can enhance the damages portion of your claim.
-Extraordinary damages like this can be granted by a judge in cases of road rage, or chatting on the phone, or not paying attention to the road while driving commercial delivery vehicles like a tanker truck.
+Extraordinary damages like this can be granted by a judge in cases of road rage, chatting on the phone, or not paying attention to the road while driving commercial delivery vehicles like tanker trucks.

 Want a free consultation to discuss your big rig accident?
 Contact our law offices if you’re in Los Angeles and just suffered a truck accident with a fuel tanker or fuel tender carrying explosive, liquid cargo.
 Find out about forming an attorney-client relationship with our law firm by talking to a specialized truck accident attorney ready to help you fight for your case.

 To get a free case evaluation, fill out the form at the bottom of this page, and we will reach out to you in no time.
 Or just call us at (213) 596-9642 before your case’s statute of limitations to sue expires.